DamesMakingGames/manual/manual/coc.md

 - On Slack, send a direct message to any admin:
   - Admins as of the last edit date of this document: @izzie, @jennie, @jayd, @jen, @orbwitch, @kait, @snaxwell, @meaganb, @nataliezed, @santo, @portablecity
-- On Zoom, send a private message to the meeting/event host
+- Send a private message to the meeting/event host through the meeting platform
 - Email [hr@dmg.to](mailto:hr@dmg.to) to reach the current chair \(or co-chairs\) of the conflict resolution committee.
 - To make an anonymous report, please use [this form](/report).